Rome Metro

 The Metro of Rome only has three lines and is currently the smallest metro system in Europe.
 Nevertheless, it reaches the city's most important landmarks.

-Opened in 1955, the metro (subway or underground) in Rome has grown very little by little and currently only operates 37,3 miles (60 km) made up of three lines.
+Opened in 1955, the metro (subway or underground) in Rome has grown slowly over time, and currently only operates 37,3 miles (60 km) made up of three lines.
 It is one of the smallest metros in Europe.

-At present, there are plans for the creation of a fourth line.
-The reason why the metro system is so limited is that each time a new tunnel is built, more archaeological remains are found; something which also happens in Athens.
+Currently, there are plans to expand the subway system.
+The reason why it's so limited is that each time a new tunnel is built, more archaeological remains are found; something which also happens in Athens.

 Most important metro stations